Rak-r/OpenPodCar_V2/README.md

 More info could be found at: (https://github.com/SteveMacenski/slam_toolbox/tree/humble).

-6. In order to save the map with old format (.yaml and .pgm) hit the save map button in rviz2 slam_toolbox plugin and to save in the other format (serilaised), write the name of the map without any extension and  click the serial map button in the rviz2 slamtoolbox_plugin.
+6. In order to save the map with old format `(.yaml and .pgm)`, hit the save map button in rviz2 slam_toolbox plugin and to save in the other format (serilaised), write the name of the map without any extension and  click the serial map button in the rviz2 slamtoolbox_plugin.

 7. The package has been tested with the `Tight_env.yaml`, `Tight_env.pgm`.
 It also features different map enviornments named `Warehouse.yaml`with corresponding `Warehouse.pgm` and also as rough test environment named as `test_map.yaml` with corresponding pgm file `test_map.pgm`.